 If your 401k is being managed for you, you are paying what is called an investment advisory fee.
 This fee is usually a percentage that is taken off your total 401k balance each year.
 So if you have $100k in your account and your fee is 1% of that, you are dishing out $1k dollars every year.
 And this fee is charged whether you earned money or not.
 If you are having a great year, it may not matter.
 But if you have a down year, that can make a dent.

 #3: Internal Expense Ratios

-Whether you have your own investment plan or one with your employer, one fee that many people overlook is the internal expense ratio when it comes to mutual funds.
+One fee that many people overlook is the internal expense ratio.
+This applies specifically to mutual funds.
 These fees can really bring down your numbers but the good thing is they have been going down over the past number of years.

 #4: Load Fees

-Load fees are another fee to be aware of.
+Load fees are another fee to be aware of with your 401k.
 These are charged whenever you purchase a mutual fund.
-They either charge you when you first purchase the fund (usually between 3%-6%)or upon selling the fund ( 5% or more).
+They either charge you when you first purchase the fund (usually between 3%-6%) or upon selling the fund ( 5% or more).
 If the fund charges a back-end load fee, the longer you keep the fund, the percentage starts to go down.
-These fees are especially important to be aware as they can really chip away at you returns right from the beginning.

 #5: Bid-Ask Spread